 20 Desktop Tools to Generate & Manage Passwords – Best Of

-Passwords are a great way to secure your accounts and sensitive information from getting into wrong hands.
-But...
+Passwords are a great way to secure your accounts and sensitive information from getting into the wrong hands....
 Read more

 If you use a password that you also use for a Google account and your Facebook account, the chances of you being hacked are much higher.
 Personally, I don’t memorize these long passwords.
 Instead, I have them in a Microsoft Word file that I save on my computer.
 When I need to use them, I copy and paste.